OpenSIPS/sipssert-opensips-tests/README.md

 5. Check the registration dissapeared
 6. Checks the database is empty after timer flush

+### 03.registration-expire

+Same as [02.registration-db](#02registration-db), but leaves the contact to expire.
+1. Checks through MI that the registration was removed
+2. Checks the database is empty after timer flush

 ## Execution

 Install the `sipssert` tool and run it in the main directory.